kentlouisetonino/cli-app-web-scraping/README.md

 ## Description
-> - A CLI application that will allow you to scrape Wikipedia information.
+> - A CLI computer program that will allow you to scrape Wikipedia information.
 The main technology stack are TypeScript and NodeJS.

 <br />